hivdb/chiro-cms/resources/covid-review.md

 ___Conclusion: rhACE2 may prove to be useful in patients with the most severe cases of SARS-CoV-2 pneumonia.___

 ### Additional Possible Entry Inhibitors
+Two groups have reported that certain anticoagulants such as heparin, enoxaparin, and pixatimod bind to S1 receptor binding domains and  interfere with virus cell entry _in vitro_[^10.1101/2020.04.28.066761][^10.1101/2020.06.08.140236][^10.1101/2020.06.24.169334].
+Administration of heparin intranasally has also been proposed as a method of preventing spread of SARS-CoV-2 after initial infection without increasing the risk of bleeding[^10.1101/2020.06.08.140236].

 Umifenovir (aka arbidol) is an oral drug used in Russia and China to treat influenza and other viral infections[^10.1016/j.antiviral.2014.04.006][^10.1128/JVI.02077-15].
 It is reported to have _in vitro_ activity against multiple viruses and to inhibit viral entry by binding viral surface glycoproteins[^10.1016/j.antiviral.2008.10.009].
 Its SARS-CoV-2 EC<sub>50</sub>s have been reported to be between 5 and 10 μM with a selectivity index of about 8[^10.1101/2020.04.03.023846][^10.1038/s41421-020-0169-8].
 A crystal structure of umifenovir in complex with influenza hemagglutinin showed it binding a hydrophobic cavity in the hemagglutinin trimer stem[^10.1073/pnas.1617020114].
 There have been two open-label controlled trials in patients with SARS-CoV-2[^10.1101/2020.03.17.20037432][^10.1101/2020.03.19.20038984] and several small retrospective observational studies[^10.1016/j.jinf.2020.03.002][^10.1016/j.jinf.2020.03.060][^10.1101/2020.04.06.20042580] which have demonstrated lack of clinical efficacy.

 Spike-mimicking 20-mer peptides corresponding to different S1 and/or S2 regions were reported in one study to synergistically interfere with SARS-CoV entry into cells presumably by competing with complete virus for ACE2 binding[^PMID15918330].
 However, few studies have described this approach and the inhibition of ACE2 enzymatic function or down-regulation of ACE2 levels is precarious as the absence of ACE2 is associated with the same pulmonary and cardiovascular disturbances observed during severe SARS-CoV and presumably SARS-CoV-2 infection.